We stand with and support survivors in our community. Join our team.

 - No medical, dental, life, or retirement benefits

-*if average of 60 hours on-call per 4-week scheduling cycle is maintained
+*If average of 90 hours on-call per 6-week scheduling cycle is maintained

 Sexual violence impacts many people – disclosing personal experiences is not expected and does not impact you application status or process.
 PAVSA is an equal opportunity/affirmative action employer.
 We encourage applications from BIPOC, people of all genders, veterans, and people with disabilities.
 We acknowledge that we are on the traditional territory of the Anishinabeg.